DINGDAMU/millimeterwavelink_onos_app/README.md

 ###Show only hosts
     onos>showcomponets -h

-##This application can also add addtional annotations on devices, links and ports.
+##This application can also add addtional annotations on devices, links and ports by commands.

 ###Add additional annotations on devices